-Equitable global development requires that basic needs are met in communities safe from the worst effects of war global warming, pollution, poverty, and pandemics.
-Problems persist because we lack a systematic response - but we can gain that if oil and military firms causeing problems are transformed into platforms for civilians, sustainable development through conversion and proactive investment campaigns aimed at universities and local investment actors, writes Jonathan Michael Feldman, who works in the Department of Economic History and International Relations at Stockholm University.
+Equitable global development requires that basic needs are met in communities safe from the worst effects of war, global warming, pollution, poverty, and pandemics.
+Problems persist because we lack a systematic response – but we can gain that if oil and military firms causing problems are transformed into platforms for civilian, sustainable development through conversion and proactive investment campaigns aimed at universities and local investment actors, writes Jonathan Michael Feldman, who works in the Department of Economic History and International Relations at Stockholm University.

 In Yemen, a BBC report noted UN warnings that over 100,000 people have been displaced because of the fighting there, and that two million civilians are at risk.
 Last year, the conflict was projected to have caused over 377,000 deaths, with 60 percent of them the result of hunger, lack of healthcare and unsafe water.

 The Ukraine war has led to the deaths of 4,500 persons, and about 6 million refugees.
 The World Health Organization (WHO) noted over 6 million deaths from Covid as of May.
 The World Bank says that between 75 million and 95 million additional people could be living in extreme poverty in 2022 compared to pre-Covid-19 projections, due to the lingering effects of the pandemic, the war in Ukraine, and rising inflation.

 António Guterres, the UN Secretary General, said recently that unless dramatic action is soon taken about the climate crisis, some major cities will soon be under water and noted forecasts of “unprecedented heatwaves, terrifying storms, widespread water shortages and the extinction of a million species of plants and animals.”